-Line 8i-Activity not engaged in for profit income
+Line 8j-Activity not engaged in for profit income

-Leave Schedule 1 (Form 1040), line 8i, blank.
-Form 1040-NR filers do not include income on this line because this income is not from a trade of business.
+Leave Schedule 1 (Form 1040), line 8j, blank.
+Form 1040-NR filers do not include income on this line because this income is not from a trade or business.
 Include this income on Schedule NEC (Form 1040-NR) on the applicable line.

-Line 8j-Stock options
+Line 8k-Stock options

-See Line 8j under Instructions for Schedule 1 in the Instructions for Form 1040 for details on stock options.
+See Line 8k under Instructions for Schedule 1 in the Instructions for Form 1040 for details on stock options.

-Line 8k-Income from the rental of personal property if you engaged in the rental for profit but were not in the business of renting such property
+Line 8l-Income from the rental of personal property if you engaged in the rental for profit but were not in the business of renting such property

-Leave line 8k blank.
+Leave line 8I blank.
 Include this income on Schedule NEC (Form 1040-NR), line 6.

-Line 8I-Olympic and Paralympic medals and USOC prize money
+Line 8m-Olympic and Paralympic medals and USOC prize money

-See Line 8I under Instructions for Schedule 1 in the Instructions for Form 1040 for details on Olympic and Paralympic medals and USOC prize money.
+See Line 8m under Instructions for Schedule 1 in the Instructions for Form 1040 for details on Olympic and Paralympic medals and USOC prize money.